-- 16. Once the transducers have been fitted and connected press the ENTER key. - This will take you to the FLOW READING screen via a signal-checking screen (shown here).

-18. Check that the indicated signal strength on the left of the screen is at least 2 bars (ideally 3 or 4).
+- Once the transducers have been fitted and connected, press the ENTER key on the ATTACH SENSORS screen. - This will take you to the FLOW READING screen via a signal-checking screen (shown here). - 18.
+Check that the indicated signal strength on the left of the screen is at least 2 bars (ideally 3 or 4).
 If less than 2 bars are shown it indicates there could be a problem with the transducer spacing, alignment or connections; or it could be due to an application problem.